 It’s been 4 months since you last set your New Year’s Resolution or set your goals.
 So far, you are nowhere near where you thought you would be.
 Or maybe it’s worse than that.
 Maybe what you set out to achieve by now… just didn’t work out.
 You failed.

 But this isn’t the first time.
-How do you deal with it if it keeps happening every time you put effort in trying to make progress in life?
+How do you deal with it if it keeps happening every time you put the effort into trying to make progress in life?

 Before we answer that question, I think we need to keep something in mind.